Stochastic Dominance Constrained Optimization with S-shaped Utilities: Poor-Performance-Region Algorithm and Neural Network: Algorithm-Guided Piecewise-Neural-Network Framework

 \item Convergence behavior: The network typically converges within 100-2000 steps.
 As shown in Table \ref{nn_result}, our algorithm achieves high numerical accuracy relative to the optimal solution, which is reflected in the objective value $\int_{0}^{1} U(Q(s)) \d s$ in Problem \eqref{nn:goal}.

-\item Figure \ref{nn_part1} (i)-(ii) Right: The convergence speed depends on the number of sub-networks: the exponential case uses 2 sub-networks, while the log case uses 3, which also reflects the problem complexity.
-In simpler cases (Figure \ref{nn_part1} (i)), the convergence curves are smooth and rapid because the two constraints in Problem \eqref{nn:goal} are quickly satisfied.
+\item Figure \ref{nn_part1} (i)(ii)'s right panel: The convergence speed depends on the number of sub-networks: the exponential case uses 2 sub-networks, while the log case uses 3, which also reflects the problem complexity.
+In simpler cases (Figure \ref{nn_part1} (i)), the convergence curves are smooth and rapid because the two constraints in Problem \eqref{nn:goal} are quickly fulfilled.
 In more complex cases (Figure \ref{nn_part1} (ii)), the network spends more time mitigating constraint penalties, resulting in slower convergence. \end{enumerate}

-Here we come to the conclusion that our approach, first deriving a sub-optimal solution via the proposed algorithm and then leveraging it to guide the neural network design, effectively captures the essential properties of the optimal solution and provides stable, high-quality performance for the SSD problem.
+Here we come to the conclusion that our approach, first deriving a sub-optimal solution via the proposed algorithm and then leveraging it to guide the neural network design, effectively captures the essential properties of the optimal solution and provides stable, high-quality performance for the SSD problem with strictly with concave utilities.

-Extending to non-concave utility functions introduces a substantially more challenging problem.
-The difficulty stems from several factors.
-First, the optimization is infinite-dimensional over the space of admissible allocation functions, meaning that the solution is a functional rather than a finite-dimensional vector.
-Second, in the presence of SSD constraint and budget constraint, the feasible set becomes highly restricted and non-convex, which further complicates convergence.

-Remarkably, our algorithm-guided piecewise-neural-network framework remains stable under these challenging conditions and achieves rapid convergence.
-By leveraging sub-optimal solutions obtained from our proposed Algorithm \ref{alg} as analytic priors and structuring the network in a piecewise manner, the framework effectively reduces the functional search space and guides the optimization toward regions that respect the SSD constraints.
+Remarkably, our algorithm-guided piecewise-neural-network framework remains stable under a nonconcave utility and achieves rapid convergence in Figure \ref{nn_part2}.
+By leveraging sub-optimal solutions obtained from our proposed Algorithm \ref{alg} as analytic priors and structuring the network in a piecewise manner, the framework effectively reduces the functional search space and guides the optimization toward regions that fulfill the SSD constraints.
 In contrast, a standard monolithic-neural-network (non-piecewise) framework exhibits substantially slower convergence, often requiring tens of times more training steps to reach convergence.

 To illustrate this, we consider an S-shaped utility following the setup in Section \ref{subsection:Sshaped} (Table \ref{nume:SU} (b)).
 Solutions obtained with our Algorithm \ref{alg_nn} are compared against those from a standard monolithic-neural-network framework using identical parameter settings.